 - Don’t worry about rain as there is an indoor section

-- Not far from the ESCAPE theme park
+- Not far from the ESCAPE Penang

-- The target audience is children but adults can still pick up some interesting facts!
+- The target audience is children, but adults can still pick up some interesting facts!

 - Wheelchair-friendly